vinamishah/SkincareAnalysisRecommendationSystem/README.md

 In the future, frequent ingredient combinations for each product and skin type could also be evaluated.
 Ingredient distribution could also be studied.
 Additionally, the recommendation system could be enhanced by integrating factors like user preferences and ratings.
 Additional datasets or external sources containing ingredient safety ratings or consumer reviews could also be leveraged.

 **How to run**:
-The code may take about a minute to run.
-It will ask to input a product name, for which input any product name from the vast database.
+Install the requirements: pip install -r requirements.txt Run the script: python skincare_analysis_recommendation.py The code may take about a minute to run.
+It will ask to input a product name for which Crème de la Mer may be used as an example.